HSF/hsf.github.io/organization/_posts/2024/2024-05-23-coordination.md

 Graeme and Leif will have a chat with Michelangelo to try and understand the evolving efforts here, supported by the LPCC.

-Steve: trying to ressurect "apprentice" as a successor to "professor"; good to see that HDF5 version of LHE files is more prominent (LHEH5, see [talk by Chris](https://indico.cern.ch/event/1369601/contributions/5883607/) at the workshop).
+Steve: trying to resurrect "apprentice" as a successor to "professor"; good to see that HDF5 version of LHE files is more prominent (LHEH5, see [talk by Chris](https://indico.cern.ch/event/1369601/contributions/5883607/) at the workshop).

 ---